opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 - **RHODS Notebook:** We will build and train the model using a Jupyter Notebook running in RHODS.
 - **MLFlow Experiment tracking:** We use MLFlow to track the parameters and metrics (such as accuracy, loss, etc) of a model training run.
 These runs can be grouped under different "experiments", making it easy to keep track of the runs.
 - **MLFlow Model registry:** As we track the experiment we also store the trained model through MLFlow so we can easily version it and assign a stage to it (for example Staging, Production, Archive).
-- **S3 (ODF):** This is where the models are physically stored and what the MLFlow model registry interfaces with.
-We use ODF (OpenShift Data Foundation) according to the [MLFlow guide](/tools-and-applications/mlflow/mlflow/), but it can be replaced with another storage.
+- **S3 (ODF):** This is where the models are stored and what the MLFlow model registry interfaces with.
+We use ODF (OpenShift Data Foundation) according to the [MLFlow guide](/tools-and-applications/mlflow/mlflow/), but it can be replaced with another solution.
+- **RHODS Model Serving:** We recommend using RHODS Model Serving for serving the model.
+It's based on ModelMesh and allows us to easily send requests to an endpoint for getting predictions.
 - **Application interface:** This is the interface used to run predictions with the model.
 In our case, we will build a visual interface (interactive app) using Gradio and let it load the model from the MLFlow model registry.

 The model we will build is a Credit Card Fraud Detection model, which predicts if a credit card usage is fraudulent or not depending on a few parameters such as: distance from home and last transaction, purchase price compared to median, if it's from a retailer that already has been purchased from before, if the PIN number is used and if it's an online order or not.